-Parameter Pagaristics Description OAUTH2_NAME The name of the Oauth2 provider, ex: Google, Github OAUTH2_DISPLAY_NAME Oauth2 display name in pgAdmin OAUTH2_CLIENT_ID Oauth2 Client ID OAUTH2_CLIENT_SECRET Oauth2 Client Secret OAUTH2_TOKEN_URL Oauth2 Access Token endpoint OAUTH2_AUTHORIZATION_URL Endpoint for user authorization OAUTH2_SERVER_METADATA_URL Server metadata url for your OAuth2 provider OAUTH2_API_BASE_URL Oauth2 base URL endpoint to make requests simple, ex: https://api.github.com/ OAUTH2_USERINFO_ENDPOINT User Endpoint, ex: user (for github) and userinfo (for google) OAUTH2_SCOPE Oauth scope, ex: 'openid email profile'.
+Parameter Description OAUTH2_NAME The name of the Oauth2 provider, ex: Google, Github OAUTH2_DISPLAY_NAME Oauth2 display name in pgAdmin OAUTH2_CLIENT_ID Oauth2 Client ID OAUTH2_CLIENT_SECRET Oauth2 Client Secret OAUTH2_TOKEN_URL Oauth2 Access Token endpoint OAUTH2_AUTHORIZATION_URL Endpoint for user authorization OAUTH2_SERVER_METADATA_URL Server metadata url for your OAuth2 provider OAUTH2_API_BASE_URL Oauth2 base URL endpoint to make requests simple, ex: https://api.github.com/ OAUTH2_USERINFO_ENDPOINT User Endpoint, ex: user (for github, or user/emails if the user's email address is private) and userinfo (for google), OAUTH2_SCOPE Oauth scope, ex: 'openid email profile'.
 Note that an 'email' claim is required in the resulting profile.
-OAUTH2_ICON The Font-awesome icon to be placed on the oauth2 button, ex: fagithub OAUTH2_BUTTON_COLOR Oauth2 button color OAUTH2_USERNAME_CLAIM The claim which is used for the username.
+OAUTH2_ICON The Font-awesome icon to be placed on the oauth2 button, ex: fa- github OAUTH2_BUTTON_COLOR Oauth2 button color OAUTH2_USERNAME_CLAIM The claim which is used for the username.
 If the value is empty the email is used as username, but if a value is provided, the claim has to exist.
-Ex: oid (for AzureAD) OAUTH2_AUTO_CREATE_USER Set the value to True if you want to automatically create a pgAdmin user corresponding to a successfully authenticated Oauth2 user.
+Ex: oid (for AzureAD), email (for Github) OAUTH2_AUTO_CREATE_USER Set the value to True if you want to automatically create a pgAdmin user corresponding to a successfully authen- ticated Oauth2 user.
 Please note that password is not stored in the pgAdmin database.
-OAUTH2_ADDITIONAL_CLAIMS If a dictionary is provided, pgAdmin will check for a matching key and value on the userinfo endpoint and in the Id Token.
+OAUTH2_ADDITIONAL_CLAIMS TO 11.41 If a dictionary is provided, pgAdmin will check for a matching key and value on the userinfo endpoint and in the Id Token.
 In case there is no match with the provided config, the user will receive an authorization error.
-Useful for checking AzureAD wids or groups, GitLab owner, maintainer and reporter claims.
+Useful for checking AzureAD wids or groups, GitLab owner, maintainer and reporter claims. and reporter Claims.
 OAUTH2_SSL_CERT_VERIFICATION Set this variable to False to disable SSL certificate verification for OAuth2 provider.
 This may need to set False, in case of self-signed certificates.